winesapOS/winesapOS/CONTRIBUTING.md

 - `/usr/lib/os-release-winesapos` = The version and variant information for winesapOS.
 There is also a symlink from '/etc/os-release-winesapos' to this file.
 - `/usr/lib/sysctl.d/50-winesapos-open-files.conf` = Configures an increased open files and memory mapping limit.
     - Source: `scripts/winesapos-install.sh`
+- `/usr/lib/systemd/system/pacman-mirrors.service` = On Manjaro builds, this provides a service to find and configure the fastest mirrors for Pacman.
+This is not needed on Arch Linux builds as it has a Reflector service that comes with a service file.
 - `/usr/lib/systemd/system/winesapos-resize-root-file-system.service` = A service that runs a script to resize the root file system upon first boot.
 - `/usr/lib/systemd/system/winesapos-sddm-health-check.service` = Run the SDDM health check script for the first 5 minutes.
 - `/usr/lib/systemd/user/winesapos-mute.service` = A user (not system) service for muting all audio.
 This is required for some newer Macs that have in-development hardware drivers that are extremely loud by default.
-- `/usr/lib/systemd/system/pacman-mirrors.service` = On Manjaro builds, this provides a service to find and configure the fastest mirrors for Pacman.
-This is not needed on Arch Linux builds as it has a Reflector service that comes with a service file.
+- `/usr/lib/systemd/user.conf.d/20-file-limits.conf` = Configure a higher open files limit.
+    - Source: `scripts/winesapos-install.sh`
 - `/usr/local/bin/winesapos-dual-boot.sh` = The script used for installing winesapOS in a dual-boot scenario.
 - `/usr/local/bin/winesapos-ventoy-bootstrap.sh` = The script used to install Ventoy support.
 - `/usr/share/libalpm/hooks/winesapos-etc-grub.d-10_linux.hook` = A Pacman hook to configure GRUB to use the winesapos-root label for booting in `/etc/grub.d/10_linux`.